smukkejohan/RTIMULib/README.md

 ## Release history

+### January 19 2015 - 5.2.2

+Improved some CMakeLists.
+RTIMULib can now be built with cmake independently.

 ### December 29 2014 - 5.2.1

 Some improvements to the RTHost CMakelists.txt.
 Changed Visual Studio version to VS2013.